ArwanC/Twitter-Sentiment-Analysis/README.md

 ![Heatmap](Documents/sentiment_heatmap.png)

-This heatmap show the concentration of tweets over the mentioned timeframe, with values ranging from 0 (negative) to 1 (positive).
+This heatmap shows the concentration of tweets over the mentioned timeframe, with values ranging from 0 (negative sentiment) to 1 (positive sentiment).
 We see a high increase in tweets starting on May 25th 2020.
 Most of the tweets are considered negative.